NRK3

-NRK3 (pronounced as "NRK tre") is a digital television channel produced by the Norwegian Broadcasting Corporation (NRK), aimed at the youth and young adults.
+NRK3 (pronounced as "NRK tre" in both Bokmål and Nynorsk) is a digital television channel produced by the Norwegian Broadcasting Corporation (NRK), aimed at the youth and young adults.
+NRK3 shares its frequency with NRK Super, a children's TV channel that was launched on 1 December 2007.
+NRK Super broadcasts between 7am and 7pm.
+The channel is available on LCN 6 on RiksTV as a free-to-view channel.

 History

-Launched on 3 September 2007, and on air from 19:30 each evening, the channel features such British and American shows as Sugar Rush, Heroes, Third Watch, The Daily Show, True Blood, Top Gear and Primeval, as well as Norwegian and Scandinavian youth productions like Topp 20, and Det beste fra Åpen Post.
-In addition the channel started broadcasting the immensely popular Australian soap-opera Neighbours in May 2008, with the first episode broadcast being from October 2007.
-Late at night, typically after midnight, NRK3 aired the show Svisj, an interactive programme with music videos and SMS chat.
+Launched on 3 September 2007, and on air from 19:30 each evening, the channel featured launch titles such as British and American shows as Sugar Rush, Heroes, Third Watch, The Daily Show, True Blood, Top Gear and Primeval, as well as Norwegian and Scandinavian youth productions like Topp 20, and Det beste fra Åpen Post.
+A Norwegian adult animated series was being mooted for autumn 2007.
+Terrestrial coverage would be rolled out between 2007 and 2008 as part of the rollout of RiksTV.
+The channel opened with a 1.8% share among the over-12 target audience.

+Months after launch, the channel started broadcasting the immensely popular Australian soap-opera Neighbours in May 2008, with the first episode broadcast being from October 2007.
+Late at night, typically after midnight, NRK3 aired the show Svisj (previously on NRK2), an interactive programme with music videos and SMS chat.
 It ended in 2012.

-NRK3 shares its frequency with NRK Super, a children's TV channel that was launched on 1 December 2007.
-NRK Super broadcasts between 7am and 7pm.